-The Moon has a diameter of 3,474 km and a density of 3.34 g/cm3.
-Earth’s density is 5.51 g/cm3 with a diameter of 12,742 km.
-The Moon has a lower density than the Earth because of its smaller core to total volume ratio than Earth, the theory being that the Moon was formed largely from mantle material in the impact between Earth and a Mars-or-so-sized body early in the history of the Solar System.
+The Moon has a diameter of 3,474 km and a density of 3.34 g/cm3 compared to Earth’s density of 5.51 g/cm3 and diameter of 12,742 km.
+The Moon has a lower density than the Earth because of its smaller core to total volume ratio compared to Earth, the theory being that the Moon was formed largely from mantle material in the impact between Earth and a Mars-sized body.

-Here’s the first full image we see, and only at 1:23:43, a long way into the movie.
+Here’s the first full image we see, a long way into the movie at 1:23:43:

 But because of its craggy appearance for its size, the Armageddon asteroid is probably a substantial collisional chunk of a much larger body than Ceres.
-It may well, therefore, contain a much higher proportion of metal than the Moon, and be very different to Ceres which is composed of much lighter material and ice — more like the asteroid 16 Psyche only much, much larger.
+It may well, therefore, contain a much higher proportion of metal than the Moon, and be very different to Ceres which is composed of much lighter material and ice.
+It is probably more like asteroid (16) Psyche, only much, much larger.

 The Armageddon asteroid is depicted as an extremely dark, highly irregular, semi-cavernous body with canyons of razor-sharp rock.
 In the first few scenes on the asteroid, we see an overall metallic lustre and we soon find out that a not insignificant amount of this asteroid is composed of compressed iron ferrite.

-The two space shuttle teams, Freedom and Independence, sent to deal with the asteroid were aiming to land in Grid 8, an area of the softest rock that NASA could determine from thermographics, and into which the team could drill more easily to plant a nuclear bomb 800 feet (0.25 km) down.
+The two space shuttle teams sent to the asteroid, on Freedom and Independence, were aiming to land in Grid 8 which is an area of the softest rock that NASA could determine from thermographics, and into which the team could drill more easily to plant a nuclear bomb 800 feet (0.25 km) down.

-Shuttle Freedom overshoots its target by 26 miles (40 km) and we are told (at 1:30:20) that they land by mistake in Grid 9 (part of Segment 202, at site 15H/32, to be precise).
+Shuttle Freedom overshoots its target by 26 miles (40 km) and we are told (at 1:30:20) that they land by mistake in Grid 9 (part of Segment 202, at site 15H/32).
 The shuttle touches down on the floor of a canyon in a region of exposed iron ferrite, with all the onboard instruments disrupted by the strong magnetism of the rock.

-I suppose we can say they landed on a rock in a hard place (and that’s the only Aerosmith reference I’ll make throughout this).
+I suppose we can say they landed on a rock in a hard place (and that’s the only Aerosmith reference I’ll make).
 Shuttle Independence crash lands elsewhere on the asteroid.

-We know the drill-busting ferrite was once deeply buried, because it’s a compressed phase.
+We know the drill-busting ferrite was once deeply buried because it’s in a compressed phase.
 In the drill team’s astronaut training, NASA simulated reaching a layer of iron ferrite at 635 feet (0.19 km).
 How it became exposed on the surface is an interesting question.

 One explanation is, of course, by collision and this is particularly important when deriving a density estimate for the Armageddon asteroid (more on that later).